MaxPeal/tonixxx/examples/fewer/README.md

 $
 ```

-Note that load (`l`) file path is relative to a root directory (either configured explicitly with CloudABI, or else the current working directory).
+Note that load (`l`) file path is relative to the current working directory.

 See the `h` command for more information.

-# CONFIGURATION

-## Conventional libc

-See `fewer -h` for usage information.

-## CloudABI

-Supply CloudABI YAML content to stdin.
-See [cloudabi.yml](cloudabi.yml) and related examples.

-A `root` path for restricting file access is required, unless `test` is enabled.

-Note that some assertions/perrors may trigger an abort when `stderr` is unconfigured.

 # LICENSE